 Service providers and consultants: We may share your personal data with our service providers and consultants who process personal data on behalf of Zenvoy to perform business-related functions.
 These companies include our marketing agencies, database service providers, backup and disaster recovery providers, email service providers, and others.
 When we engage another company to perform such functions, we may provide them with information, including personal data, in connection with their performance of such functions.

-If we have received your personal data in the United States and subsequently transferred that information to a service provider for processing, we remain responsible for ensuring that this service provider processes your personal data to the standard required by our Privacy Shield commitments.
+If we have received your personal data in the United States and subsequently transferred that information to a service provider for processing, we remain responsible for ensuring that this service provider processes your personal data to the standard required by our Data Privacy Framework commitments.

 Business Partners: We also provide information to our channel partners, such as distributors and resellers, to fulfill product and information requests and to provide customers and prospective customers with information about Zenvoy and its services.

 Business Transfers: As part of our business evolution, we might sell or buy businesses or assets.
 In the event of a corporate sale, merger, reorganization, dissolution, or similar event, personal data may be part of the transferred assets.